AstroCorp/ComfyUI-AstroCorp-Nodes/README.md

 ## Merge Texts

-Combines different input texts into a single output text, with the option to specify a custom separator between them.
+Merge different input texts into a single output text, with the option to specify a custom separator between them.

 ![Merge Texts Node](./examples/merge_texts_node.png)